aherbert/gdsc-smlm/docs/model_plugins.rst

    * - dSax & +/-
      - The average and standard deviation of the difference of the fit to the actual PSF standard deviation in the X dimension, adjusted for square pixels.

-   * - dSax & +/-
+   * - dSay & +/-
      - The average and standard deviation of the difference of the fit to the actual PSF standard deviation in the Y dimension, adjusted for square pixels.
-This is only reported for the ``Free`` and ``Free circular`` fit functions.
+This is only reported for the ``Elliptical`` and ``Rotating Elliptical`` fit functions.

 .. index:: !
 Benchmark Analysis